Going “California Sober” Still Poses Addiction Risks

 An alternative to self-medicating is seeking out treatment that addresses both your mental health and substance use.
 This type of integrated treatment has been shown to have far better results than simply treating mental health or substance use alone.9

-If you are looking for drug rehab in Orange County, Laguna Treatment Hospital offers the perfect combination of exceptionally safe medical detox for drugs and alcohol with the highest-quality inpatient treatment.
+If you are looking for drug rehab in Orange County, Laguna Treatment Center offers the perfect combination of exceptionally safe medical detox for drugs and alcohol with the highest-quality inpatient treatment.
 Contact our rehab admissions staff today.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.